beansai/beans-tutorials/beans-route/callback-configs/README.md

 # Callback Configs

-In order to receive callback requests on object updating,

-we need to set the global_url for callbacks and enable the feature through [Update Callback Configs](#update-callback-configs)
+In order to receive callbacks, we need to set the globalUrl for callbacks and enable the feature through [Update Callback Configs](#update-callback-configs)